publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schI/m__us_usc_t2_s633.md

             (A)

-             Subsection (f)(1) of this section and, after April 15, [section 634(a) of this title][/us/usc/t2/s634/a] shall not apply to any bill or joint resolution, as reported, amendment thereto, or conference report thereon if, for each fiscal year covered by the most recently agreed to concurrent resolution on the budget—
+             Subsection (f)(1) and, after April 15, [section 634(a) of this title][/us/usc/t2/s634/a] shall not apply to any bill or joint resolution, as reported, amendment thereto, or conference report thereon if, for each fiscal year covered by the most recently agreed to concurrent resolution on the budget—

                 (i) the enactment of that bill or resolution as reported;